eichmeierbr/games/README.md

       1) This program is close to having a computer player.
 AI opponents will increase bets when the liklihood of the previous bet is above 50%.
 Then, the AI must have logic to select the next bet.
   3) Implement Self-Playing Game
       1) The final improvement is establishing a framework for the user to play an entire game against computer opponents.
 In addition to the previous steps, a computerized game would create multiple opponents, and better facilitate playing rounds.

+## Krypto

+### Introduction and Rules
+Growing up, my school district had a math and science olympiad for the elementary schools.
+This event had several students from each school grades 4-6 compete in STEM games.
+Every year, I was selected to compete in Krypto.
+In Krypto, players recieves a hand of five cards with values ranging from 1 to 25.
+They use this hand to arithmetically acheive a six card which is set as the "goal".
+A more thorough ruleset can be found here: [Game Rules](https://en.wikipedia.org/wiki/Krypto_(game))

+### Implementation

+### Future Work